EmilRamsvik/Digital-Garden/docs/Mac/Terminal.md

 [Warp-AI Is good for debugging and understanding code more.](https://docs.warp.dev/features/warp-ai) [I use AI Command Search with natural language if I don't specifically know what to do](https://docs.warp.dev/features/warp-ai/ai-command-search)
+I do think warp is a wonderful tool, and it has helped me considerably in quickly navigating and doing regex-like behavior.
+It is so much easier to just use natural language to write commands in the terminal.